How to Fix a Dripping Tap

 • Pliers or adjustable spanner

-The choice of a tap primarily boils down to your tastes and preferences, and budget.
+The choice of a tap primarily boils down to your tastes, preferences, and budget.
 Differentiation is mainly based on mounting, design, spouting, and tap mechanism.

 • Ball tap: The controlling mechanism works by manipulating the internal hollow ball using the handle.